-Communication and effective body language are crucial skills we use in every area of our lives, so human interaction is essential for creating and maintaining relationships.
-So it’s obvious that the way you use body language to communicate will directly influence the outcome of your negotiation.
+Effective body language and communication are crucial skills we use in every area of our lives, so it’s obvious that the way you use body language to communicate will directly influence the outcome of your sales and negotiations.

 - Improving Your Communication Style